Greek chicken kabobs are marinated with lemon juice, olive oil, and herbs and served with grilled vegetables and a tangy yogurt sauce.

 - Mince garlic cloves.

-- Whisk together olive oil, 3 T. lemon juice, minced garlic, oregano, basil, salt, and pepper in a bowl.
+- Whisk together olive oil, 3 tablespoons lemon juice, minced garlic, oregano, basil, salt, and pepper in a bowl.

 - Pour a little less than half the marinade into the bowl with the chicken, and the rest into the bowl with the vegetables.
 Stir to combine or use your hands to make sure the marinade is evenly distributed (just make sure to wash your hands with hot water and soap before going from chicken bowl to vegetable bowl).

-- Marinate chicken and vegetables for 30 minutes.
+- Marinate chicken and vegetables for 20 minutes.
+(Vegetables can marinate longer if you like.)

 - While chicken and vegetables are marinating, make the yogurt sauce.
-Combine greek yogurt with lemon zest and 1 t. of lemon juice.
+Combine greek yogurt with lemon zest and 1 teaspoon lemon juice.
 Then stir in chopped mint, salt and pepper.
 Set aside.

 - Preheat the grill on medium-high heat.